Celtic F.C. in European football: First entries into European competition

 Celtic's third-place finish in the league the previous season saw them qualify for the Inter-Cities Fairs Cup in 1962.
 Drawn against Spanish side Valencia in the first round, Celtic were defeated 4–2 in the first leg in Spain on 24 October 1962, having trailed 3–0 at half time.
-Bobby Carroll scored Celtic's two goals in the second half, becoming the club's first-ever European goalscorer.
+Bobby Carroll scored Celtic's two goals in the second half, becoming the club's first-ever European goal scorer.
 A modicum of pride after the first leg defeat was restored, however, in the return leg in Glasgow, which finished in a 2–2 draw, albeit seeing Celtic lose the tie on aggregate and be eliminated from the competition.

 The following season, 1963–64, saw Celtic return to European competition, this time in the European Cup Winners Cup.
 Celtic belied their mediocre domestic form in Scotland by reaching the semi-final of the tournament, eliminating Basel, Dinamo Zagreb and Slovan Bratislava en route.
 In Celtic's 5–1 win away against Basel in the first leg of their preliminary round tie on 17 September 1963, John Hughes became the first Scottish player to score a hat-trick in the away leg of a European tie.
 The first leg of the semi-final against MTK Budapest took place at Celtic Park, and goals from Jimmy Johnstone and Stevie Chalmers gave Celtic an impressive 3–0 win.
 A combination of tactical naïveté and questionable refereeing saw Celtic slump to a 4–0 defeat in the return leg in Hungary and go out on aggregate.

 Season 1964–65 saw Celtic back in the Inter-Cities Fairs cup.
 First-round opponents were Portuguese side Leixões S.C.
 The first leg away in Portugal was ill-tempered and marred by eccentric referring decisions in a 1–1 draw.
 Stevie Chalmers and Ian Young were both controversially sent off; Chalmers for a minor collision with the Leixões goalkeeper as they both jumped for the ball, Young for a minor scuffle with an opponent (who was also sent off).
 Celtic won the return match in Glasgow 3–0 to progress, although the game was again bad-tempered.
 In the next round Celtic faced Barcelona.
-The Spaniards won 2–0 at the Nou Camp and held Celtic to a goalless draw at Parkhead in a series of ties where they clearly outclassed their opponents.
+The Spaniards won 3–1 at the Nou Camp and held Celtic to a goalless draw at Parkhead in a series of ties where they clearly outclassed their opponents.